-DR. SHRIMATI SEETA PARMANAND: It is very kind of you.
+SEETA PARMA-Dr. SHRIMATI NAND: It is very kind of you.

-SHRI D. P. KARMARKAR; Nothing else but kindness should be expected from me.
+SHRI D. P. KARMARKAR: Nothing else but kindness should be expected from me.
 Sir, I feel most miserable that I am not able to accept her suggestions regarding the import of staff from outside.
-If I had invited any foreign staff unnecessarily, my esteemed, friend, Dr. Parmanand, would be the first to stand on her legs and criticise and make a plea that only when we had exhausted the resources of our country and found no good teachers, should we go to foreign countries.
+If I had invited foreign unnecessarily, staff Dr. Parmanand, esteemed, friend, would be the first to stand on her legs and criticise and make a plea only when we had exhausted the resources of our country and found no good teachers, should we go to foreign countries.

-Shri P. N. SAPRU: There ar_e no frontiers to knowledge.
+SHRI P. N. SAPRU: There are no frontiers to knowledge.

-SHRI D. P. KARMARKAR: Sir, 1 appreciate that there are no frontiers to knowledge.
-But there are frontiers to discretion and one of the frontiers to discretion is that if there are my countrymen who are equally qualified, I refuse to invite or get anyone single person from a foreign country, unless I find it in the interest of my country to invite them.
+SHRI D. P. KARMARKAR: appreciate that there are no frontiers to knowledge.
+But there are frontiers to discretion and one of the frontiers to discretion is that if there are my countrymen who are equally qualified, I refuse to invite or anyone single person from a foreign country, unless I find it in the interest of my country to invite them.
 I am not parochial; I am not narrowly nationalistic.
-But 1 am not so liberal in my work, nor is the Institute so liberal in its outlook, that even though there are competent people inside the country we should invite somebody from foreign countries.
+But I am not so liberal in my work, nor is the Institute so liberal in its outlook. even though there are competent people inside the country we should invite somebody from foreign countries.
 No foreigner would come to a country where there are competent people, even if they are invited.

-DR. SHRIMATI SEETA PARMANAND: What about the foreign degrees then?
+Dr. Shrimati SEETA PARMA-NAND: What about the foreign degrees then?

-SHRI D. P. KARMARKAR: I am coming to that point.
+SHRI D. P. KARMARKAR: coming to that point.
 I am taking the points one by one.

 Therefore, the first point that she made was that more people should have been imported.
-We are against importation of any foreign goods including technical personnel, unless it [Shri D. P. Karmarkar.] is necessary in the interests of our country. mine.
-Institute and also of the policy of the to post-graduate degrees like F.R.C.S. or Government not to hesitate to bring in M.R.C.P. foreign scholars from abroad.
-Whenever because we feel that our universities are it is necessary, we even request ihe foreign organisations to get us some members of the staff of the W.H.O, and the rest.
-But it is n ot as if at every possible opportunity we should go to the foreign countries either for monetary aid or for foreign personnel.
-Therefore, I find myself in the miserable position of differing, if I may say so, very strongly with what my colleague has I am not enamoured of inviting foreigners unless it is absolutely necessary for my country and if it is necessary, I will not hesitate to go round the globe and get the people either on their terms or on ours.
-That is our considered policy and it was that policy which was stuck to in a matter of If there are fewer foreign this kind. personnel in the.
-Institute, it is because a large number is available own country and they are sufficiently competent, and capable, and I should like to congratulate the Institute on not having done anything that might have smelt of having followed the very unsound advice like the one tendered by my esteemed colleague, Dr. Parmanand.
+We are against importation of any foreign goods including technical personnel, unless it

+[Shri D. P. Karmarkar.] is absolutely necessary in the interests of our country.
+And it been the policy of the Institute and also of the policy of the Government not to hesitate to bring in foreign scholars from abroad.
+Whenever it is necessary, we even request the foreign organisations to get us some members of the staff of the W.H.O. and the rest.
+But it is not as if at every possible opportunity we should go to the foreign countries either for monetary aid or for foreign personnel.
+Therefore, I find myself in the miserable position of differing, if I may say so, very strongly with what my colleague has said.
+I am not enamoured of inviting foreigners unless it is absolutely necessary for my country and if it is necessary, I will not hesitate to go round the globe and get the people either on their terms or on ours.
+That is our considered policy and it was that policy which was stuck to in a matter of this kind.
+If there are fewer foreign personnel in the Institute, it is because a large number is available in my own country and they are sufficiently competent and capable, and I should like to congratulate the Institute on not having done anything that might have smelt of having followed the very unsound advice like the one tendered by my esteemed colleague, Dr. Parmanand.
 I am quite sure that they have invited all foreign collaboration.
 In fact, I am very happy for the collaboration and co-operation that the foreign organizations have been giving to this Institute -the Rockefeller Foundation and the other organizations.
 They are always ready to help this Institute in all the measures that they can.
-We invite their We thank them for their co-operation. co-operation.
+We their co-operation.
+We thank them for their co-operation.
 We shall always be anxious to secure co-operation from every quarter, but when necessary.